LivHed/coworking-spaces/README.md

 * After creating your own folder and are in it, type this in to the terminal `git clone https://github.com/LivHed/coworking-spaces.git`
 * Then run this command `pip install --upgrade pip`
 * To be followed by this command `pip install -r requirements.txt` to install the required modules.
-* You can run the app with the command `python -m flask run`
+* You can run the app with the command `python3 app.py`

 ### Heroku Deployment
 This website is deployed on Heroku, following these steps: